NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-06-21-WEB_Jounal.md

 - How websocket works
 - Using reusable components, using shardcn, using taildwindcss and using react.
 - Got more knowledge in designing the backend endpoints for the chats
-- Designing the schema in mongodb
+- Designing the schema in mongodb.
 ---

 ## Profile (Public and Private)